The space of totally real flat minimal surfaces in the Quaternionic projective space HP^3: Tori

-When $\varphi$ descends to the torus, we immediately obtain the following theorem from Theorem \ref{moduli-space-C} and Theorem \ref{torus-criterion}. \begin{theorem} Let $\mathcal{M}_3(\mathbb{T})$ denote the moduli space of all noncongruent linearly full totally real flat minimal tori in $\mathbb{H}P^3$ that do not lie in $\mathbb{C}P^3$, then \begin{small}
+When $\varphi$ descends to the torus, we immediately obtain the following theorem from Theorem \ref{moduli-space-C} and Theorem \ref{torus-criterion}. \begin{theorem} Let $\mathcal{M}_3(\mathbb{T})$ denote the moduli space of all noncongruent linearly full totally real flat minimal tori in $\mathbb{H}P^3$ that do not lie in $\mathbb{C}P^3$, then $\mathcal{M}_3(\mathbb{T})$ has three components, each of which is a manifold of real dimension $4$ and intersects with two real hypersurfaces at \begin{small}